 Interview Question - "What Do You Expect From a Supervisor?"

-Interview questions about what you expect from a supervisor can be difficult questions to answer, as you typically do not know the boss' managing style and, if your answer differs from his or her approach, this can hurt your candidacy.
+Interview questions about what you expect from a supervisor can be difficult questions to answer, as you typically do not know the boss' managing style and, if your answer differs from their approach, this can hurt your candidacy.
 You need to be able to show that you can work independently without looking like you have a problem with authority; it can be a delicate balancing act.

 How You Shouldn't Answer the Question